beejjorgensen/bgc/src/bgc_part_3300_time.md

 Just a couple quick terms in case you don't have them down.

-* **UTC**: Coordinated Universal Time is a universally^[On Earth, anyway.
+* [i[Universal Coordinated Time]] **UTC**: Coordinated Universal Time is a universally^[On Earth, anyway.
 Who know what crazy systems they use _out there_...] agreed upon, absolute time.
 Everyone on the planet thinks it's the same time right now in UTC... even though they have different local times.

-* **GMT**: Greenwich Mean Time, effectively the same as UTC^[OK, don't murder me!
-GMT is technically a timezone while UTC is a global time system.
+* [i[Greenwich Mean time]] **GMT**: Greenwich Mean Time, effectively the same as UTC^[OK, don't murder me!
+GMT is technically a time zone while UTC is a global time system.
 Also some countries might adjust GMT for daylight saving time, whereas UTC is never adjusted for daylight saving time.].
 You probably want to say UTC, or "universal time".
-If you're talking specifically about the GMT timezone, say GMT.
+If you're talking specifically about the GMT time zone, say GMT.
   Confusingly, many of C's UTC functions predate UTC and still refer to Greenwich Mean Time.
-When you see that, know the C means UTC.
+When you see that, know that C means UTC.

-* **Local time**: what time it is where the computer running the program is located.
+* [i[Local time]] **Local time**: what time it is where the computer running the program is located.
 This is described as an offset from UTC.
-Although there are many timezones in the world, most computers do work in either local time or UTC.
+Although there are many time zones in the world, most computers do work in either local time or UTC.

+[i[Universal Coordinated Time]<]

-If you are describing an event that happens one time, like a log entry, or a rocket launch, or when pointers finally clicked for you, use UTC.
+As a general rule, if you are describing an event that happens one time, like a log entry, or a rocket launch, or when pointers finally clicked for you, use UTC.

+[i[Local time]<]

-On the other hand, if it's something that happens the same time _in every timezone_, like New Year's Eve or dinner time, use local time.
+On the other hand, if it's something that happens the same time _in every time zone_, like New Year's Eve or dinner time, use local time.

 Since a lot of languages are only good at converting between UTC and local time, you can cause yourself a lot of pain by choosing to store your dates in the wrong form.
 (Ask me how I know.)

+[i[Local time]>]
+[i[Universal Coordinated Time]>]

 ## Date Types